 James Cook University Medicine Summary

 James Cook University (JCU) is an undergraduate medical degree.
 A limited number of graduate entrants/non-school leavers with complete/incomplete degrees may be accepted, but most places in JCU's medical school are for school leavers.
-Notably, James Cook is the only university that does not require applicants to undergo a psychometric test or UMAT assessment.
+Notably, James Cook is the only university that does not require applicants to undergo a psychometric test or UCAT assessment.

 Scroll down to see the available entry paths to James Cook University medicine

 There are 2 possible paths to medicine at JCU:-

 You need English, Mathematics B and Chemistry all at Sound Achievement level, to apply for the JCU medical degree.
 JCU also indicates Biology and Physics are highly desirable.
 Your Year 12 studies must also have been completed within the past 2 years.

 Path 2: Bachelor degree or higher (any degree, any university) or incomplete degree.